Porting drupal 7 module to drupal 8 using Drupal Module Upgrader

 Workarounds to @FIXME Tags

-- Enabling your module can still throw off errors and/or give you a white screen death, even after the dmu-upgrade has executed successfully, This is mainly because the program while executing, skips call by references and minute changes like that.
+Enabling your drupal module can still throw off errors and/or give you a white screen death, even after the DMU-upgrade has executed successfully, This is mainly because of the program while executing, skips call by references and minute changes like that.
 If you read your code after dmu-upgrade is done, you will see comment tags @FIXME.
 This is to indicate where the changes have to manually be done.
-Almost every change will be mentioned throughout the code and links to the corresponding change records are present in the html file generated by dmu-analyze
+Almost every change will be mentioned throughout the code and links to the corresponding change records are present in the html file generated by DMU-analyze

-- Only run dmu-clean after the code is bug free and perfectly functional.
-Otherwise old code will be removed which had to be changed manually.
+Only run dmu-clean after the code is bug-free and perfectly functional.
+Otherwise, the old code will be removed which had to be changed manually.

 The Drupal Module Upgrader (DMU) module despite being in the development stages, saves developers a lot of time when upgrading modules to be compatible with Drupal 8.